Oh, Digital Art, why do you continue to frustrate me?

 One of my favorite designers/authors is Austin Kleon.
 Recently he wrote about finding messages in the compost heap.
 We need to remember that even the things we put into the compost have a purpose because compost by nature fertilizes what comes next.

+In contrast, what can we learn from analog art creation?
 We learn patience, resilience, adaptation, and problem solving, to name a few.
 We also learn about ourselves as makers, creators, and artists.
 Working with analog materials is also therapeutic and has mental health benefits.

 Why would we give all of this away?